torbenstaud/torbenstaud.github.io/_publications/extreme_u_stats.md

 title: "Limit theorems for non-degenerate U-statistics of block maxima for time series"
 collection: publications
 permalink: /publication/extreme_ustats
 excerpt: 'In this paper U-statistics of multivariate disjoint and sliding block maxima for time series are considered.
-Limit theorems and finite-sample simulation studies are presented.
+Limit theorems and finite-sample simulation studies are presented.'
 date: 29.08.2023
 venue: 'arXiv'
 paperurl: 'https://arxiv.org/abs/2308.13761'